 “I always advise my clients involved in a custody battle to assume that everything they say or do will eventually end up in front of a judge,” says San Diego child custody lawyer, John Griffith.

 Child custody battles are the most difficult part of the area of family law.
 Instead of working together as parents to raise a child, a child custody battle creates adversity between the parents with each parent trying to gain the edge in court.
 This adversity often results in exaggerated claims, false allegations, and overall nasty behavior.
 This is never good for the children.
 A mediated or negotiated co-parenting plan is always the best way to handle a parental split.

 The family and child custody lawyers at Griffith, Young & Lass have years of experience and have litigated and settled hundreds of child custody cases in the San Diego area.
-If you or someone you know needs a child custody attorney call now for a free consultation.
+If you or someone you know needs a child custody attorney, call (858) 371-5569 now or contact us online for a free consultation.